2023 Most Popular Natural Resources Conservation Master's Degree Schools

 Top 25 Most Popular Schools for a Master's in Natural Resources Conservation

-Our 2023 rankings named Harvard University the most popular school in the United States for natural resources conservation students working on their master’s degree.
-Harvard is a fairly large private not-for-profit school located in the medium-sized city of Cambridge.
+Our analysis found Harvard University to be the most popular school for natural resources conservation students who want to pursue a master’s degree in the United States.
+Harvard is a very large private not-for-profit school located in the midsize city of Cambridge.

 Women make up 58% of the conservation majors at the school.

-A rank of #2 on this year’s list means University of Michigan - Ann Arbor is a great place for natural resources conservation students working on their master’s degree.
-U-M is a very large public school located in the midsize city of Ann Arbor.
+Out of the 225 schools in the United States that were part of this year’s ranking, University of Michigan - Ann Arbor landed the # 2 spot on the list.
+U-M is a very large public school located in the city of Ann Arbor.

 Of the 165 students majoring in conservation at U-M, 35% are male and 65% are female.

-Read full report on Natural Resources Conservation at University of Michigan - Ann Arbor
+Full Natural Resources Conservation at University of Michigan - Ann Arbor Report

 You’ll be in good company if you decide to attend Duke University.
 It ranked #3 on our 2023 Most Popular Natural Resources Conservation Master’s Degree Schools list.
 Duke is a large private not-for-profit school located in the large city of Durham.